 Experience Iceland’s magic for yourself – book Culture Trip’s five-day Iceland tour and immerse yourself in this spectacular destination.

 Check out Kjarvalstaðir in Reykjavik, an art museum devoted to the beloved Icelandic landscape painter, Johannes Kjarval, whose works may invite you to see the real landscape in a totally new perspective.

-This wonder is the site of the world’s first democracy in 930 AD.
+This wonder is the site of the world’s first democracy in 930CE.
 Fittingly, it is also where the Eurasian and North American tectonic plates meet.
-This historically significant place can bring many insights as you walk through the moss coloured canyon.
+This historically significant place can bring many insights as you walk through the moss-covered canyon.

 In the remote valley of Sélardalur in the Westfjörds, this unusual collection of sculptures and paintings by outsider artist Samúel Jónsson can be found.
 The reclusive farmer turned artist passed away in 1969.
 Scattered around a museum and a chapel the artist built himself, the collection is now maintained by independent and government organisations and represents the artist’s rich imaginative life.